ajeeq/flutter-sandbox/README.md

 # flutter-sandbox

-A new Flutter project - projects organized in sandbox folder, for learning purposes.
+A new Flutter project, projects organized in sandbox folder, for learning purposes.

 ## Sandbox List